otaviobonder-deel/deel/README.md

 This is a pretty simple example of an Autocomplete, if this was to be used in a bigger project, probably the `fetchFn` would return an object and `onSelected` function would receive an object, instead of string.

-The tests are pretty basic, but cover
+The tests are pretty basic, but cover most use cases.